Prateektiwaricoder16/PingPong/Pong/Pong by me/README.md

 1972 Pong
 ===========

-This is a small experiment to implement a version of the classic Pong game in an HTML <canvas>.
+This is a classic Pong game of 1972 <canvas>.

  * You can find the [game here](pingpong1972.netlify.app)